Watch the webinar now:

 What is portfolio analysis in purchasing?

-Portfolio analysis in purchasing is a strategic tool for classifying procurement objects based on two main dimensions: the purchasing volume and the procurement risk.
+Portfolio analysis in purchasing is a strategic tool for classifying procurement objects based on two main dimensions: purchasing volume and risk management.
 This analysis allows companies to categorize their materials and services in order to develop targeted procurement strategies.
 The main objective is to create transparency about the purchasing portfolio and to use resources efficiently in order to reduce costs and minimize risks.

 Core elements of portfolio analysis